techgirldiaries/theia/docs/QUICK_TEMPLATES.md

-# Quick Templates Guide for THEIA
+# Quick Templates Guide

-This guide provides all the prompts that trigger real-time analysis and live dashboard visualisation in THEIA.
-Use these templates to quickly start powerful fraud detection analyses.
+This guide covers all the prompts that trigger real-time analysis and live dashboard visualisation in Theia.
+Each template is designed to activate a specific part of the fraud detection pipeline, so the right template for the task at hand can be selected quickly.
+Custom prompts for more advanced testing are also included, along with a step-by-step walkthrough of how the dashboard is used.

+---

-## Quick Templates (Built-in)
+## Built-in Quick Templates

-These are pre-configured prompts available in the UI that trigger full analysis pipelines with real-time visualisation.
+Six templates are pre-configured in the interface.
+Each one triggers a full analysis pipeline and generates a set of visualisations automatically.

+---

 ### 1. Analyse for Anomalies

-**Purpose:** Triggers anomaly detection and risk assessment visualisation
+**Purpose:** Triggers anomaly detection and risk assessment visualisation.

-**Prompt:**

 ```text
 Please analyse the uploaded dataset for anomalies, unusual patterns and potential fraud indicators.
 Provide a detailed risk assessment.
 ```

-**Visualisations Generated:**
+**Visualisations generated:**
 - Risk distribution charts
 - Anomaly heatmaps
 - Pattern identification graphs